abhi3700/evm_contracts_auction/reports.md

       After auction ends
-        ✔ Should not be able to withdraw bid as only/highest bidder ✔ Should be able to withdraw bid when someone else is highest bidder claim Bid
+        ✔ Should not be able to withdraw bid as only/highest bidder ✔ Should be able to withdraw bid when someone else is highest bidder claim Possession
-      ✔ Should not be able to claim bid if paused
-      ✔ Should not be able to claim bid before auction starts After auction ends
+      ✔ Should not be able to claim possession if paused ✔ Should not be able to claim possession before auction starts After auction ends
-        ✔ Should be able to claim bid as only/highest bidder ✔ Should not be able to claim bid unless one is highest bidder ✔ Should be able to claim bid as highest bidder in case of multiple bids ✔ Should not be able to claim bid if already claimed Reclaim Asset
+        ✔ Should be able to claim possession as only/highest bidder ✔ Should not be able to claim possession unless one is highest bidder ✔ Should be able to claim possession as highest bidder in case of multiple bids ✔ Should not be able to claim possession if already claimed Reclaim Asset
       ✔ Should not be able to reclaim asset if paused ✔ Should not be able to reclaim asset before auction starts